donaldboulton/minimal-mistakes/_pages/about.md

 Ruby, Jekyll, GitHub pages, and even liquid are super simple; Or "Super Logical, if you think like a human".
 I've been hitting my head for not using Ruby and the kind much sooner.

+Full Webpack integration of all static assets, Working on react components to replace native Jekyll Menu, footer and page contents.

 > Go Sooners!

 ## Credits

 {% include credits.html %}

-Links to Netlify this GitHub repo, Staticman Reviews, MMistakes Framework Designer Donald Boulton.
+Links to Netlify this GitHub repo, Staticman Reviews, MMistakes Framework Designers Michel Rose and Donald Boulton.

 {% include feature_row %}
 {% include github.html %}